STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Results

 \section{Results}

 \extended{This section presents the results of our experiments.
-The first subsection is about the statistic extraction with the rules learned by the active wrapper approach.
-The second subsection covers the conditions extraction and the third the experimental topics extraction.}
+The first subsection is about the statistic extraction with the rules learned by the wrapper induction approach.
+The second subsection covers the conditions extraction and the third the experiment topics extraction.}